pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 If an object in the mature space is rooted and by way of indirection points at an object in the young generation, that mature object root is insufficient in the current implementation to mark the young object.
-The young object, if not reachable only in the young generation, will be dropped.
+The young object, if not reachable also in the young generation, will be dropped.

 A further write barrier feature must generate a reliable remembered set.